troessner/articles/2015-04-18-how-to-recruit-great-developers.markdown

 ### Wrapping it up

-Get your team culture right.
+I believe that getting your team culture right should be paramount.
 Invest some money.
 Probably a lot.
-Build up the best team possible.
+And try to build up the best team possible.
-Take (early) google, twitter and Zappos as role models.
-And then go beyond what they did.
+Early google, twitter and Zappos and many many more can serve role models.
+And then we can go beyond what they did.

-And then your recruiting problem will solve itself.
+And finally, the recruiting problem will solve itself.